snw35/cloudenv/README.md

 This is a suite of modern cloud tooling that wraps seamlessly over your existing shell.
 It provides:

- * Infrastructure-as-code (IaC) tools for Amazon AWS and Google GCP.
+ * Infrastructure-as-code (IaC) tools for Amazon AWS.
  * Authentication tools for Okta and AWS.
  * A large collection of Kubernetes and container tools.